mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     It can be used to signal that a node is doing some data gathering.
-A node might for example do some training during the normal execute (e.g., a neural network might adjust internal weights while it is already returning its results).
-However, this method isn't that important, but the ``ParallelBiFlow`` uses it to determine if nodes can simply be copied or must be forked
+A node might for example do some training during the normal execute (e.g., a neural network might adjust internal weights while it is already returning results).
+Generally this method isn't that important, but the ``ParallelBiFlow`` uses it to determine if nodes can simply be copied or must be forked

 Inspection
 ~~~~~~~~~~
 Using jumps and messages can result in complex data flows.
 Therefore
-BiMDP offers some convenient inspection capabilites to help with debugging
+BiMDP offers some convenient inspection capabilites to help with
-and analyzing what is going on.
-This functionality is based on the
+debugging and analyzing what is going on.
+This functionality is based on
-static HTML view from the ``mdp.hinet`` module.
+the static HTML view from the ``mdp.hinet`` module.
 Instead of a static
 view of the flow you get an animated slideshow of the flow training or
 execution.
 An example is provided in
 ``bimdp/test/demo_hinet_inspection.py``.
 You can simply call